 Formal Housing Stabilization Consultation Services provides a person-centered plan for persons not actively receiving case management/care coordination.
-For our MSHO and MSC+ members, this service under the HSS benefit is provided by the Care Coordinator as part of the assessment and care planning process.
-For members on another HCBS waiver, their waiver case manager will provide the comprehensive assessment and care planning/support plan to the HSS provider.
+For our MSHO and MSC+ members, this service under the HSS benefit is provided by the Care Coordinator as part of the assessment and Support Planning process.
+For members on another HCBS waiver, their waiver case manager will provide the comprehensive assessment and Support Plan to the HSS provider.

-HSS consultation services benefit is provided by the Care Coordinator as part of the current assessment and care planning process.
-HSS must be documented on the member's collaborative care plan/support plan.
-Member(s) refusing to engage in their Care Coordination benefits, by way of declining the LTCC/R-MnCHOICES, may choose to receive housing consultation services through a formal Housing Consultation Services Provider following the appropriate steps:
+HSS consultation services benefit is provided by the Care Coordinator as part of the current assessment and support planning process.
+HSS must be documented on the member's Support Plan.
+Member(s) refusing to engage in their Care Coordination benefits, by way of declining the MnCHOICES, may choose to receive housing consultation services through a formal Housing Consultation Services Provider following the appropriate steps: